-Management of Indigenous lands for multiple benefits
+Management of Indigenous lands and seas for multiple benefits

 Management activities in these areas need to counter threats from invasive species, introduced pests, climate change, over-harvesting, inappropriate fire regimes, habitat loss and fragmentation, pollution and other drivers of environmental change.